Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

     - AI
 ---

-Throughout our history as a species we have grappled in the quagmire of complexity around the decisions we make.
+Throughout our history as a species, we have grappled in the quagmire of complexity around the decisions we make.
 There are ethical, moral, and social impacts to every new development and we continue to navigate this confusing landscape in a process where things constantly shift and no end state is available.

 This article, or perhaps essay, is long.
 This is necessary to capture the thought process, rather than just the outcome.
 Just as a student may gain bonus points for a wrong answer that uses the correct method of calculation, I hope we can debate where in this mental exercise the two of us diverge in agreement, rather than having a binary debate about it being entirely *right* or *wrong*.